 Eva Austin Crooke MD ’08

 Dr. Crooke was born and raised in Pinellas County.
-She obtained her undergraduate degrees at Florida State University.
-She received her medical degree from the University of South Florida and also completed her residency in Obstetrics and Gynecology at USF.
-Dr. Crooke is currently in private practice with The Woman's Group.
-She is active within the Hillsborough County Medical Society, and serves as the Secretary of the Executive Council and a delegate to the Florida Medical Association.
-Her 10 year MCOM reunion is approaching and she recently became involved with the USF MCOM Alumni Society as a Class Champion.
+She obtained her undergraduate degrees at Florida State University and completed her residency in Obstetrics and Gynecology at the USF Health Morsani College of Medicine.
+Dr. Crooke is currently in private practice locally with The Woman's Group.
+She is active within the Hillsborough County Medical Association, where serves on the Executive Council and as a delegate to the Florida Medical Association.

 Evita Henderson-Jackson MD '10

 Dr. Henderson-Jackson is an Associate Member in the Department of Anatomic Pathology at Moffitt Cancer Center.
 She completed her Bachelor’s degree at the University of South Carolina.
 She received her Doctor of Medicine at the Medical University of South Carolina in Charleston.
 She completed her pathology residency training at University of South Florida/Moffitt Cancer Center (USF/MCC), as well as a surgical oncologic pathology fellowship and cytopathology fellowship.
 Clinically, she focuses on soft tissue and bone sarcomas as well as breast pathology and cytopathology.
 She is the Program Director for the USF AP/CP pathology residency program.
 As a clinical educator she is passionate and constantly involved in education of students, residents, fellows and clinicians.